Clicky

 Flexibility and Flavour: Make It Your Own

-One of the joys of a Thai green curry is how forgiving it is.
-Vegetarian or vegan options work beautifully — swap chicken for firm tofu, tempeh, or hearty vegetables like aubergine, broccoli, and bell peppers.
-Use vegetable stock and soy sauce instead of fish sauce, and the curry remains rich, aromatic, and utterly satisfying.
+One of the joys of a Thai green curry is how forgiving it is — it adapts effortlessly to whatever you have on hand or whatever dietary choices you need to accommodate.
+Vegetarian or vegan?
+Swap the chicken for firm tofu, tempeh, or hearty vegetables like aubergine, broccoli, and bell peppers.
+Replace the stock and fish sauce with vegetable stock and soy sauce, and the curry remains rich, fragrant, and utterly satisfying.

-Ingredient highlight: Fresh Thai basil adds a sweet, anise-like fragrance that cuts through the richness of coconut milk, while lime leaves brighten the sauce and lift every bite.
+Ingredient highlights: Fresh Thai basil adds a sweet, anise-like fragrance that cuts through the richness of the coconut milk, while lime leaves lift the sauce, adding brightness and an unmistakable depth that makes every bite sing.

 Green curry in a bowl on wooden table.